ikyriak/ConsistentApiResponseErrors/README.md

 As future work, I am thinking to adapt the proposed format as extensions in the RFC7807.
 In this way, we will use the RFC7807 and still benefit from the advantages of the CARE project.

-So, if you care about your API consumers, you want maintainable, usable, clean and predictable APIs, use the CARE library …and don’t forget that it's open-source.
+So, if you care about your API consumers, you want maintainable, usable, clean and predictable APIs, use the CARE library …and don’t forget that it is open-source.
 So, any help, suggestions, a GitHub Star, etc., are welcome.